 Here are our top maintenance tips that could help see you through the winter this year:

-1. BATTERY When conducting your winter maintenance checks, your battery should be your first priority.
-Cold and damp weather during the winter months can be put a massive strain on your vehicle's battery life and it can have a negative impact as to how your battery can deliver.
+When conducting your winter maintenance checks, your battery should be your first priority.
+Cold and damp weather during the winter months can be put a massive strain on your vehicle's battery life and it can have a negative impact on how your battery can deliver.
 You can check whether you have enough charge in your battery by simply turning on your headlights before you start your engine.
-Once you've turned your engine on, if you notice the lights get brighter, your battery may by dying and struggling to provide enough power to start your vehicle.
+Once you've turned your engine on, if you notice the lights get brighter, your battery may be dying and struggling to provide enough power to start your vehicle.

-2. ANTIFREEZE Overtime, you'll need to top up your engine coolant with a 50/50 mix of water and antifreeze, but in the winter it should be 60/40 ratio.
+Over time, you'll need to top up your engine coolant with a 50/50 mix of water and antifreeze, but in the winter it should be a 60/40 ratio.
 Many people often make the mistake of topping up their coolant with water throughout the year, which means that the antifreeze becomes over-diluted and then freezes during cold weather.
 Simply, unscrew your coolant reservoir cap, lower the tube into the coolant and simply squeeze the rubber bulb on the end to suck some antifreeze inside the tester.

-8. EMERGENCY KIT If you don't already have an emergency kit in your vehicle, winter is most definitely the time to put one together.
+If you don't already have an emergency kit in your vehicle, winter is most definitely the time to put one together.
 You may think that carrying an emergency kit with you in your vehicle at all times is a little extreme, but just imagine how glad you'd be if you ever found yourself stranded.
-Some things you may want to pack in you kit are a soft-bristled snow brush, plastic scrapper, salt, a shovel, a torch, a couple of blankets and don't forget a fully charged mobile phone.
+Some things you may want to pack in your kit are a soft-bristled snow brush, plastic scraper, salt, a shovel, a torch, a couple of blankets and don't forget a fully charged mobile phone.